stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

                                     ; by the PG drops to pool size - xon_offset or xon, which is larger. xoff            = 1*6DIGIT      ; xoff threshold
-    size            = 1*6DIGIT      ; size of reserved buffer for ingress lossless dynamic_th      = 1*2DIGIT      ; for dynamic pools, representing the proportion of currently available memory in the pool the PG or queue can occupy static_th       = 1*10DIGIT     ; for static pools, representing the threshold in bytes the PG or queue can occupy headroom_type   = "static" / "dynamic"
+    size            = 1*6DIGIT      ; size of reserved buffer for ingress lossless dynamic_th      = 1*2DIGIT      ; for dynamic pools, representing the proportion of currently available memory in the pool which the PG or queue can occupy static_th       = 1*10DIGIT     ; for static pools, representing the threshold in bytes the PG or queue can occupy headroom_type   = "static" / "dynamic"
                                     ; Optional.
 Whether the profile is dynamically calculated or user configured.